-You must register with the Building Practitioners Board if you work in domestic building in Victoria and either:
+You must register with the Victorian Building Authority (VBA) if you work in domestic building in Victoria and either:

 - handle a contract worth more than $5000